Gugu Badhun People/ Kallanda Indigenous Land Use Agreement (ILUA)

-- Lachlan Alexander Thomson and Penelope Ann Milton-Thomson;
+- Lachlan Alexander Thomason and Penelope Ann Milton-Thomason; and

-- Harry Gertz, Ernie Hoolihan, Hazel Illin, Narda Kennedy & Elsie hompson on behalf of the Gugu Badhun People #2; and
+- Harry Gertz, Ernie Hoolihan, Hazel Illin, Narda Kennedy & Elsie Thompson on behalf of the Gugu Badhun People #2; and

 |Detailed Information: |

 However, the ILUA states that it comes into force on the date of a determination of native title.
 The Gugu Badhun People native title determination was registered and took effect from 1 August 2012.
 The decision of Hoolihan on behalf of the Gugu Badhun People #2 v State of Queensland FCA 800 results in full determination of native title.
 The Agreement Area the subject of this ILUA falls within the land over which native title was granted in this decision and therefore it can be assumed that the ILUA entered into effect on 1 August 2012.

-(b) the date of surrender, resumption, forfeiture or termination of the Lease; or
+- the date of surrender, resumption, forfeiture or termination of th Lease; or

-Clause 5.4: In the event a Determination recognising the right to possession and occupation of the Agreement Area, to the exclusion of all others, is made to:
+- if a Determination recognising the right to possession and occupation of the Agreement Area, to the exclusion of all others is granted [section 5.4(b)].

-Clause 5.5: Unless otherwise agreed, this Agreement will end with the valid extinguishment of Native Title over the whole of the Agreement Area.
+- with the valid extinguishment of Native Title over the whole of the Agreement Area [section 5.5].

-(a) the Lease has expired but application has been made for renewal or other action has been
+- the Lease has expired but an application for renewal or other action has been made;

-conversion to a perpetual tenure result in a new lease being issued; or
+- certain land dealings result in a new lease being issued;

-(c) the Lease or part of the Lease is converted to protected area tenure under the NCA.
+- the Lease or part of the Lease is converted to a protected area tenure.